Arvind644/hackathon/README.md

 5. Kiosk Optimization: Progressive Web App architecture ensures smooth performance on large touchscreens whether 55 inches, or a projector screen
 This flexible deployment (kiosk + mobile) maximizes reach across retail locations, trade shows, and online channels.

+## 🚀 5-Step User Journey

+1. **Approach**: Akhil approaches the kiosk and sees his reflection in the display
+2. **Capture**: He taps to start, uploads a selfie using the camera, then browses Evol's jewelry collection
+3. **Try-On**: He selects a diamond necklace and gold earrings - within 8 seconds, he sees himself wearing both pieces with perfect facial preservation
+4. **Match**: On the side, it shows [Ranveer Singh] in a similar look, displays his vibe & recommends a few more jewelry pieces from Evol's collection & takes him back to step 2
+5. **Share**: Once he finds an impressive design, he saves the look to his gallery, and scans the QR code to continue shopping on his phone with his personalized recommendations.
+He can also email/message it to himself

 ## Dev Instructions:
 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).